 In every sport there are costs involved in regular usage of a facility and actively participating.
 As such, Royals has passes available to those who would like to try out sailing and being a member without having to initially sign up.

-To obtain a pass, simply fill out the Day Pass form on line.
+To obtain a pass, simply fill out the Sail Pass form on line.

 Visitors may also attend on a complimentary basis with the Commodore or Manager’s Introduction.
 This must be approved by a Flag Officer, Operations Director or Officer of the Day.

-Skippers are responsible for ensuring that their crew are members or hold a valid Day Pass.
+Skippers are responsible for ensuring that their crew are members or hold a valid Sail Pass.

-To ensure that all crew members are members or have obtained a Day Pass, spot checks may be carried out by the Club at any time.
-In this event Club officials will ask to view your membership card or Day Pass.
+To ensure that all crew members are members or have obtained a Sail Pass, spot checks may be carried out by the Club at any time.
+In this event Club officials will ask to view your membership card or Sail Pass.